Assess your Dutch Proficiency

 argumentations.

-and very fluently, precisely and subtly in Dutch even in more complex
+precisely and subtly in Dutch even in more complex situations.

 Why level A2 is the hinge point